 It allows you to interact with your customers and visitors and can also help you track what is causing problems with your site.

-Using chat like this you will be able to find out which pages are causing problems, any item descriptions that are not well enough explained and whether any customers are dissatisfied with the service they have received.
+Using chat in this way will help you find out which pages are causing problems, any item descriptions that are not well enough explained and whether customers are dissatisfied with the service they have received.

 Conclusion

-You should always try and think of your customer before yourself when it comes to design.
-The best thought out design for you may not be viable for most visitors to your site.
-Remember to gather feedback and even revisit the design of your site often making little changes.
+Always think of your customer before yourself when it comes to design.
+The best-thought-out design for you may not be viable for most visitors to your site.
+Remember to gather feedback and even revisit the design of your site often, making little changes as you feel necessary.